v-sbradley/bacx-pr/topics/tool-create-new-entry.md

 ### Related
 This drop down is incredibly handy.
 It includes the audit history, so you can see when something was updated and what was changed.
-It also includes: Attachments, release notes history, comments, the assoicated release polans, and the personas.
+It also includes: Attachments, release notes history, comments, the assoicated release plans, and the personas.

 Once you have entered all the necessary data, look to the top right of the feature.
 There are two toggles to be mindful of:
 ⋅⋅* Include in Release plan
 ⋅⋅* Doc Owner Reviewed

 Note: For your feature to be published, both of these toggles must be set to "Yes" otherwise they will not be included.